-Creating a persona gives great insight into a users intention.
-When you know what tasks or goals your users are trying to accomplish, you will have a greater chance of understanding the questions they might ask when interacting with your website.
+Creating a persona gives great insight into a user’s intentions and goals on your website.
+When you know what tasks or goals your users are trying to accomplish, you will have a greater chance of understanding the questions they might ask when interacting with your website and what needs should be met at each stage of the journey.
 Are you a charity website and want to get your website visitors to donate?
-You need to consider where they are looking on your website and what words they are looking for and this can help with overall goal completions and maybe even conversions.
+You need to consider where they are looking on your website and what words they are looking for – this can help with overall goal completions and conversions as well as traffic generation through SEO.
 Not providing your customers what they actually want and need to see on your website can lead to a reduction in website engagement and often, page abandonment.

 - Information Architecture

-As already mentioned, personas can help you determine what information is important to your customers and this can be beneficial when determining the overall structure of your website.
-Placing the most important information that your customers want and need to see in their direct line of sight is the easiest way to increase the usability of your site and conversions, as mentioned earlier.
+As already mentioned, user personas can help you determine what information is important to your customers which can be beneficial when determining the overall structure of your website.
+Placing the most important information that your customers want and need to see in their direct line of sight is one of the easiest ways to increase the usability of your site and optimise for conversions.

-So you’re convinced that you should create a persona for your digital marketing or SEO strategy but not sure how to get started?
+So you know that you should create a persona for your digital marketing or SEO strategy but not sure how to get started?

 The definition of a buyer person [in under 100 words] (2017).
 HubSpot.
 Retrieved 4 September, 2017 from https://blog.hubspot.com/marketing/buyer-persona-definition-under-100-sr#sm.0001u1dxt3e1gdbqrbw14xvjnqp5y